My First Bike

 Liverpool was going to be a giant leap.
 So, a sandwich; a drink; a cycle cape; and a bag of spanners were stuffed into the new saddle-bag and without a by-your-leave I took off.

-Any worries I might have had about retracing my steps back to Reddish were soon dispelled by uncle Frank when he came in from a shift at the nearby British Enka.
+Any worries I might have had about retracing my route back to Stockport were soon dispelled by uncle Frank when he came in from a shift at the nearby British Enka.
 But it was already about 3 p.m. and seemingly concerned for my safety he couldn't wait to show me the door !

 Wanderer's return and the happy landing

 As I decked off the bike and walked in through our back-door it seemed I hadn't been missed.

 Dad was probably in his shop pulling pints, and Mum as usual would have been knitting.

 Had my epic ride been nothing but a dream?
 However I feel that the extra large plate of egg and chips was a kind of thanksgiving for my safe return.

 The above hardback Pears Cyclopedia (sic) was already an old edition in 1946 and unbelievably it included 'recipes' for stuff like gunpowder and nitroglycerine ! !

 1955 - 1962 My favorite bike was actually a single cylinder '500 Norton'.

 Progress to : Bikes with Engines